 where $\zeta_i^o[k]$ is the oracle local estimator computed by \eqref{eq:def_zeta} and $\zeta_i^f[k] \triangleq \Ib_{\Zb_{>0}}(k) \sum_{\ell=0}^{k-1} \big( \prod_{p = 0}^{k-1-\ell} \Pi[k-1-p] \big) K_i[\ell]a_i[\ell] + K_i[k] a_i[k]$ is the malicious impact.
 Denote $\bm{\zeta}^o[k] \triangleq \big[ \zeta_1^{o\top}[k],\ldots,\zeta_m^{o\top}[k] \big]^\top$.

-\textbf{Time-stamp manipulation}: this attack remains the correct measurement, but manipulates the time-stamp from the correct time-stamp $t$ to the attacked time-stamp $t^a~(t^a \neq t)$.
+\textbf{Time-stamp manipulation}: this attack {retains} the correct measurement, but manipulates the time-stamp from the correct time-stamp $t$ to the attacked time-stamp $t^a~(t^a \neq t)$.
 Although the measurement $y_i(t)$ remains unchanged, the time-stamp manipulation consequently forces the estimator to treat $y_i(t)$ at the attacked time-stamp $t^a$.
 As a consequence, there is a mismatch of the measurement at time-stamp $t^a$, which is $y_i(t) - y_i(t^a)$.
-One can formulate the measurement at time $t^a$ received by the estimator as follows: $y_i(t^a) = y_i(t^a) + \big( y_i(t) - y_i(t^a) \big), ~\text{if}~i \in \Cc$.
-This formulation enables us to convert the time-stamp manipulation at time $t$ into the false-data manipulation at time $t^a$.
-Therefore, the malicious impact can be described in the local estimator as shown in \eqref{attack_local_est}.
+One can formulate the measurement at time $t^a$ received by the estimator as follows: $y_i(t) = y_i(t^a) + \big( y_i(t) - y_i(t^a) \big), ~\text{if}~i \in \Cc$. {Although all the discretized matrices may change due to the manipulated time-stamp, this change is common to all local estimators, whereas the malicious effect of time-stamp manipulation is converted into the measurement mismatch, which can be modeled as a false-data injection attack.} Therefore, the malicious impact can be described as \eqref{attack_local_est}.

-\textbf{Denial-of-service}: this attack strategy, motivated by jamming attacks such as \cite{li2015jamming}, can be viewed by the time-stamp manipulation where the attacked time-stamp $t^a$ is set at infinity.
+\textbf{Denial-of-service}: this attack strategy, motivated by jamming attacks such as \cite{li2015jamming}, can be viewed as the time-stamp manipulation where the attacked time-stamp $t^a$ is set at infinity.

 \textbf{False-data generation}: this attack strategy can be described as the combination of false-data injection and time-stamp manipulation.
-As a result, the malicious impact of the false-data generation can also be described in the local estimator \eqref{attack_local_est}.
+As a result, the malicious impact of the false-data generation can also be described as \eqref{attack_local_est}.

 In summary, the malicious impact of spatio-temporal attacks can be formulated as the false data injected into the local estimators of the corrupted sensors in \eqref{attack_local_est}.
 This formulation enables us to design the secure fusion in the following.